dp787/mywebclass-agile-docs/documentation/templates/theme/theme_template.md

-"As a [user role], I want to [user story] so that [benefit].
-By [action], we can [project objective].
-This will enable us to [project outcome].
-By following [methodology/principles], we can quickly and effectively [project deliverables], setting us up for [long-term benefit]."

-You can fill in the placeholders with your own information to create a complete agile theme that outlines your project objectives, outcomes, and deliverables.
+"As a Powerlifter, I want to track my lifting numbers overtime that  way I can monitor my performance and make data-driven decisions to improve my training.
+By creating this user-friendly interface and implementing a database that can store and analyze the data given, we can than create an extensive platform for the Powerlifter to track their numbers and monitor their progress.
+This will enable us to provide insights and analysis on the Powerlifter, helping them to identify areas for improvement and optimize their training program.
+By following the lean and agile methodologies of continuous improvement, we can quickly and effectively develop the website, incorporating feedback and making adjustments as necessary to meet the Powerlifter's needs , this will set us up for a long-term benefit of building a loyal user base and establishing ourselves as a trusted provider of fitness tracking and analysis tools.

 # List initiatives related to this theme
 1. [Initiative](documentation/templates/theme/initiatives/initiative_template.md)
+2.